 Thankfully, though, the Lord already knows my needs and He has the resources to provide for them.
 In John 14:26 as Jesus prepared the disciples for His impending death on the cross, He said, “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you” (ESV).

 Did you hear that?
 We already have a Helper, sent by God.
 No, this Helper will not finish up our to-do lists, but He will focus our hearts and draw us nearer to the Lord.
 He will teach us to look for God’s work in our lives and remind us of the work the cross has already done.
 The psalmist puts it this way, “God is our refuge and strength, a very present help in trouble” (Psalm 46:1, emphasis mine).

 What do you need from your Helper in this season?

-No matter what you are facing, I pray that you see your Helper nearby.
-Hand Him all that you can’t handle.
+No matter what you are facing, I pray you see your Helper nearby.
+Hand Him all you can’t handle.
 Reach out for His help and watch Him work.

 I need help.
 I cannot do this season of life without You.
 Thank you for sending the Holy Spirit to live within me and be my Helper.
 Please open my eyes and my heart to You.
 Help me be reminded to schedule time with You no matter how full my calendar gets.
 Thank You for the amazing gift of salvation that allows me to do life with You by my side.